This page presents the history of Maryland passenger car license plates, from the 1976 expiration plates through the present day.

 The Our Farms, Our Future special interest plate was introduced in early 2001.
 Affectionately known as the "ag tag", proceeds from this plate benefit the Maryland Agricultural Education Foundation.
 This plate is available for passenger cars as well as certain types of non-passenger vehicles, for handicapped persons, and as vanity registrations.
 The colors are black embossed serial characters on a background that fades from orange at the top to yellow at the bottom, with a farm scene at the bottom of the plate featuring red buildings and green trees.
 All elements are screened except for the serial number.

 The passenger car serial format is A000000, but, departing from tradition, this format is also used for plates issued to some other vehicle types as well, including multi-purpose vehicles, light trucks, and taxis.
+(At some point, the state stopped issuing specialty plates to taxis; I'm not sure if they recalled the ones that were in use.)
 Lead zeroes are used in the serial number.
 Trailer plates also have the same format but are restricted to the A900000 series.

 This plate did not receive its own color stickers.
 One can readily find these agricultural plates bearing either a white-on-green Chesapeake month sticker or a white-on-red standard month sticker.
-Personally, I think the red month sticker looks better on this plate.
+Apparently, the green month sticker is "correct" for this plate, but personally, I think the red month sticker looks better on it.

 Since Maryland's vehicle registrations are now normally for two year periods, and this plate was introduced in 2001, the earliest expiration dates should nomally be in 2003.
 However, it's not impossible that there may have been a small number of 2001 and 2002 expirations on this base.